 IBS: But I’m not stressed!

-For a long time I did not feel at all concerned by idea that my IBS could have a stress component to it.
-I did not feel particularly stressed.
+For a long time I did not feel at all concerned by idea that my IBS and stress could be linked.
+As I did not feel particularly stressed.

 For me, IBS flare-ups were causing the stress.
 Stress was not causing IBS.

-I found out later that while stress was not the only cause, it was an important part that I was overlooking.
+I found out later that stress was an important IBS trigger that I was overlooking.

 I’m not stressed